GLOBAL MARKETS-Global stocks flatline as inflation, rate worries creep back into markets

 Asian stock markets https://tmsnrt.rs/2zpUAr4

-(Reporting by Naomi Rovnick and Nell Mackenzie in London; additional reporting by Kevin Buckland in Tokyo; editing by Jacqueline Wong and Mark Heinrich)
+(Reporting by Naomi Rovnick and Nell Mackenzie in London; additional reporting by Kevin Buckland in Tokyo; editing by Jacqueline Wong, Mark Heinrich and Richard Chang)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.